Statement of Faith (Beliefs)

 Mankind (Man & Woman)

 God created mankind in His own image and with a twofold desire: one for our Creator and one for another.
-He created them male (Adam) and female (Eve) and called their name Adam (mankind) and then joined them together as one flesh (marriage).
+He created them male (Adam/Man) and female (Eve/Woman) and called their name Adam (mankind) and then joined them together as one flesh (marriage).
 To fulfill our desire for a help meet, God's design from the beginning is that marriage is only between one man and one woman, with which there is no shame and upon which the marriage bed is undefiled.
 Any other union or sex outside of marriage is a sin.
-Marriage was also meant to be for a lifetime and God's desire is that divorce is only allowed because of adultery or the abandonment by an unbeliever.
+Marriage was also meant to be for a lifetime and God's desire is that divorce is only allowed because of fornication or the abandonment by an unbeliever.

 Mankind (Sin & Salvation)